Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Introduction

-The ability to reconstruct the fluid flow field from limited sensor measurements is crucial for numerous science and engineering applications.
-In this problem, the objective is to reconstruct the high-fidelity flow field, denoted as $\mathbf{u} (t) \in \mathbb{R}^m$, from a limited number of sensor observations $\mathbf{y}(t) \in \mathbb{R}^p$.
-This task is inherently challenging due to the unique properties of the measurement operator \(\mathcal{H}: \mathbb{R}^m \to \mathbb{R}^p\) that maps a given state of the flow field $\mathbf{u}(t)$ to the corresponding sensor observations $\mathbf{y}(t)$ given a set of sensors located within the domain of interest.
-Since the dimension of the observational space, $p$, is typically much smaller than the dimension of the state space, $m$, the measurement operator is often ill-conditioned and non-invertible.
-As a result, obtaining the forward map, $\mathcal{G}: \mathbb{R}^p \to \mathbb{R}^m$, as the inverse of $\mathcal{H}$ is nearly impossible.
-Instead, alternative strategies such as data-driven approaches \cite{Erichson2020}, sparse optimization \cite{Loiseau_Noack_Brunton_2018}, and data assimilation \cite{MONS2016255} are often employed.
-Despite significant progress reported in the literature, reconstructing full-state flow fields from sparse measurements remains a challenging and unresolved issue.
+The ability to reconstruct the fluid flow field from limited sensor measurements is of paramount importance in numerous scientific and engineering applications.
+In this problem, the objective is to reconstruct the high-fidelity flow field $\mathbf{u} (t)$ from a sparse set of sensor observations $\mathbf{y}(t)$.
+Here, both $\mathbf{u} (t)$ and $\mathbf{y}(t)$ are functions of time and return values in $\mathbb{R}^m$ and $\mathbb{R}^p$ (with $m \gg p$), respectively.
+This task is typically difficult due to the distinctive characteristics of the measurement operator \(\mathcal{H}: \mathbb{R}^m \to \mathbb{R}^p\) that maps a specific state of the flow field $\mathbf{u}$ at time $t = \tau$ to its corresponding observations $\mathbf{y}$.
+Due to the large discrepancy between the dimension of $\mathbb{R}^m$, \textit{i.e.,} the \textit{state space}, and the dimension of $\mathbb{R}^p$, \textit{i.e.,} the \textit{observational space}, the measurement operator $\mathcal{H}$ is often ill conditioned and thus is non-invertible.
+Therefore, it is nearly impossible to derive the forward map $\mathcal{G}: \mathbb{R}^p \to \mathbb{R}^m$ as the inverse of $\mathcal{H}$.
+For this reason, alternative methodologies such as data-driven approaches \cite{Erichson2020}, sparse optimization \cite{Loiseau_Noack_Brunton_2018}, and data assimilation \cite{MONS2016255} are frequently adopted.
+However, despite significant progress reported in the literature, the reconstruction of fluid flow fields from sparse sensor measurements remains a formidable and unresolved challenge.

-The emergence of machine learning, particularly deep learning, has significantly advanced the research on flow field reconstruction with sparse sensor measurements.
-Powered by the strong modeling capability of neural networks, deep learning models trained with computational fluid dynamic (CFD) simulation data have been widely employed for field reconstruction.
-Specifically, deep learning plays a significant role in various stages of the field reconstruction process.
-For instance, deep learning can be used to directly learn the inverse operator, as demonstrated in Erichson \textit{et al.} \cite{Erichson2020}, Wu \textit{et al.} \cite{Wu2023}, or Li \textit{et al.} \cite{li2024deep}.
-In addition, it can be used to provide an efficient representation scheme, also known as the implicit neural representation, which, later, can be used to facilitate the sparse optimization for field reconstruction.
-Finally, deep learning can also contribute to the data assimilation approach by serving as a prior regression from sensor observations or as a dynamic model for rough predictions \cite{CHENG2024112581}.